MADE-Apps/MADE.NET-UI/README.md

 ## Contributing 🚀

-Looking to help build MADE Uno?
+Looking to help build MADE.NET UI?
 Take a look through our [contribution guidelines](CONTRIBUTING.md).
 We actively encourage you to jump in and help with any issues!

-## Building MADE Uno 🛠
+## Building MADE.NET UI 🛠

-MADE Uno is built using .NET Standard, taking advantage of the new SDK-style projects and multi-targeting enabled with the help of [MSBuild.Sdk.Extras](https://github.com/novotnyllc/MSBuildSdkExtras).
+MADE.NET UI is built using .NET Standard, taking advantage of the new SDK-style projects and multi-targeting enabled with the help of [MSBuild.Sdk.Extras](https://github.com/novotnyllc/MSBuildSdkExtras).

 Each library is configured to take advantage of the Uno Platform libraries to provide cross-platform components.